 Transitional Year Residency Program

-offers 12 PGY-1 positions through the National Resident Matching Program.
+one-year program that offers 12 PGY-1 positions through the National Resident

-at Kaweah Delta frequently rotate with residents from our other accredited
+Year Residents at Kaweah Delta frequently rotate with residents from our

 The appointed Program Director, Dr. Michael Stanley, is an experienced